Tropical Storm Alex heads for Bermuda area with wind, rain

-Tropical Storm Alex, the first named storm of the Atlantic hurricane season, headed for a close pass by Bermuda on Monday after deluging parts of Florida and causing three deaths in Cuba.

-Alex strengthened some over the Atlantic after becoming a tropical storm early Sunday when it moved over the Atlantic following its trek across Florida, where it left streets flooded and motorists stranded in some cities Saturday.
+The first named storm of the Atlantic hurricane season had grown to near hurricane force late Sunday, reaching 70 mph (110 kph), but weakened a bit Monday morning on a track just north of Bermuda.

+In Florida it flooded streets and left drivers stranded in some cities over the weekend while in Cuba, it killed three people, damaged dozens of homes and knocked out electricity in some areas, authorities reported. .

-The U.S. National Hurricane Center said Alex has weakened and had maximum sustained winds of 65 mph (100 kph) early Monday.
-Further weakening was expected Tuesday.
-It was centered about 140 miles (225 kilometers) northwest of Bermuda and moving to the east-northeast at a brisk 28 mph (44 kph).
-This motion is expected to continue until the storm is absorbed Tuesday.
+The U.S. National Hurricane Center said Alex maximum sustained winds of 65 mph (100 kph) and further weakening was expected by Tuesday.
+It was centered about 100 miles (165 kilometers) north-northwest of Bermuda and was moving to the east-northeast at a brisk 28 mph (44 kph).

-The storm was expected to pass just north of Bermuda on Monday.
-A tropical storm warning was in effect on the island, where forecasters said it could drop 1 to 2 inches (25 to 50 mm) of rain from late Sunday into Monday.
+A tropical storm warning was in effect on the island, where forecasters said it could drop 1 to 2 inches (25 to 50 mm) of rain and generate waves of up to 20 feet (6 meters).
+More than 800 customers already were without power, and at least three American Airlines flights were cancelled, authorities said.

 Bermuda’s national security minister, Michael Weeks, said emergency services were monitoring the storm.

-The storm system earlier killed three people in Cuba, damaged dozens of homes in Havana and knocked out electricity in some areas, authorities reported.

-Parts of South Florida experienced road flooding from heavy rain and wind Saturday.

-Miami Beach Mayor Dan Gelber said the storm tested the system of drainage pumps the city recently installed as climate change has increasingly made flooding an issue in the low-lying area.
+Miami Beach Mayor Dan Gelber said the storm had tested a system drainage pumps the city recently installed as climate change has increasingly made flooding an issue in the low-lying area.

 “We moved the water off pretty quickly, but in some areas, obviously, it was really challenging,” Gelber said.